TheTridentGuy/project-skyfall/research/servos.md

 - https://kstservos.com/products/x06-v6-0-hv-micro-digital-metal-gear-glider-1-8kg-torque-servo-motor

 ## Notes:
-- might be able to get away with normal servos, I intend to cold test them some point in the future.
+- might be able to get away with normal sg90 servos, I intend to cold test them some point in the future.
+- #### ^ really hoping we can get away with this